Gregg Hymowitz

-Gregg S. Hymowitz (born November 16, 1965) is chairman, chief executive officer and founder of EnTrust Global, a diversified alternative investment firm.
-He is known as an activist investor, approving a $650 million investment in Nestlé in May 2017.
+Gregg S. Hymowitz (born November 16, 1965) is an American billionaire who is the chairman, chief executive officer and founder of EnTrust Global, a diversified alternative investment firm.
+Hymowitz is an activist investor, known for his bold investment strategy.
+According to Forbes, he has an estimated personal net worth of $2 billion as of April 2025.

 Early life and education

 Hymowitz is from Bellmore, New York.
-In 1990, he graduated cum laude from Harvard Law School with a JD, and received a BA, Phi Beta Kappa, from the State University of New York at Binghamton in 1987.
+His father and grandfather owned a sponge manufacturing business which they lost in the 1980s, and this experience inspired him to "make sure [he] always had something to fall back on."
+He received a Bachelor of Arts degree, Phi Beta Kappa, from the State University of New York at Binghamton in 1987.
+He later graduated cum laude from Harvard Law School with a Juris Doctor in 1990.
 He was the 1985 Harry S. Truman Scholar from New York, the 1987 British Hansard Society Scholar and the 2004 recipient of the Governor's Committee on Scholastic Achievement Award.